 NC Illustration, Design, Drawing

-The easiest way to search for a book is to go straight to the online Library catalog.
-Accessible from any computer, the catalog can be searched by title, artist, author, or subject.
-Using a key word, or "keyword search," also brings results.
-However, results depend on spelling your search words correctly.
-Don't hesitate to contact the Library staff or see the video on searching the catalog (HERE) for more assistance.
+The easiest way to search for a book is the online Library catalog.
+Searchable by title, author, subject, or keyword, the online catalog provides all the information you need to find a book.
+Make sure you're spelling your search terms correctly, but don't hesitate to contact the Library staff or see the video on searching the catalog (click HERE) for more assistance.

 To search the catalog, click HERE.